My GPA is below a 3.0. Can I still apply?

 You may transfer a total of 12 credits toward a graduate degree at The College at Brockport.
 No more than 9 of those 12 credits may be taken as a non-matriculated student at The College at Brockport.
 Please remember that you must be accepted and enrolled as a matriculated graduate student before a transcript evaluation can be completed to determine what credits (if any) will transfer.

 May I complete my student teaching through The College at Brockport without being a matriculated student?

 No. Only matriculated students may receive student teaching placements through The College at Brockport.

 Do you offer a Master’s degree in special education?

 All of the Department of Education and Human Development programs designed for those who are not currently certified as a teacher lead to certification in Students with Disabilities (special education).

 In addition, Brockport offers special education coursework for already certified teachers that has been used to add a NY State Students with Disabilities certificate.
-Please contact Michael Harrison for more details.
+Please contact Anne Walton for more details.